riskmethods/react-dropdown-tree-select/README.md

 `disabled=true` disables the dropdown completely.
 This is useful during form submit events.
 `readOnly=true` makes the dropdown read only, which means that the user can still interact with it but cannot change any of its values.
 This can be useful for display only forms.

+### expandabilityOnSearch

+Type: `bool` (default: `false`)

+Should search results be exandable of not, but default they are not expandable which means that all search results will be printed.
+Together with `keepTreeOnSearch` it is possible to display the tree not opened and also allow the expand elements to being displayed.

 ## Styling and Customization